nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list unassigned residents and unallocated rooms.
+1. User requests to list unassigned residents.
-2. SunRez displays unassigned residents and unallocated rooms side-by-side.
+2. SunRez displays unassigned residents.
-3. User requests to allocate a room to a resident.
+3. User requests to allocate a resident to a room.
-4. SunRez allocates the room and saves the changes.
+4. SunRez allocates the resident to the room and saves the changes.

 **Extensions**

 * 2a.
-There are no unassigned residents or unassigned.
+There are no unassigned residents.

     Use case ends.
 * 3a.
-The given index is invalid.
+The given resident or room do not exist.
     * 3a1.
+SunRez shows an error message.

+        Use case resumes at step 2.

+* 3b.
+The given resident or room have already been assigned.
+    * 3b1.
 SunRez shows an error message.

         Use case resumes at step 2.